 This was supposed to be a blog post about the divorce process in Denmark.
 But I’ve been booked 60ish hours a week with client work… a freelancer’s dream and a boon for this recent divorcée with a mortgage to pay.
 However, it’s not the ideal situation for writing a thoughtful and thorough blog post on a complicated topic.
 So instead, I’m going to share what I think is one of my best thrift store finds ever (in Denmark) and offer you a raincheck on the post about the divorce process in Denmark.

 Synopsis: Divorces in Denmark are done online, my prenup nearly bit the dust, and I didn’t know I was actually divorced until a couple of weeks after the fact.

 Right as the divorce chaos was at its peak and I was wondering how the fuck self-employed me was going to get even a minuscule mortgage, I booked a full-time consulting gig that was supposed to last until June.
 Now they’ve extended my contract through at least the rest of the year!

 When I first left my salaried corporate gig to go freelance, his lordship liked to say that I was “semi-retired.”
 Fuck that.
 The day after resigning, I woke up knowing that was the day I’d begin building my (our) future.
 It was never a vanity project.
-This was my career 2.0 and I was determined to rock it.
+This was my career 2.0.
 I shudder to think where I’d be if I’d settled into a life of homemaking, blogging, and sometimes working.
 I also wonder how he was planning to finance that.

 Now I’m commuting about three hours round-trip two days a week to consult onsite with a former employer.
 The commute (and search for on-street parking in the city) nearly killed me last time around, but now I work from home the other three days so it’s manageable.